The objective is to resolve disputes in a simple, affordable, and timely manner.

 Based on the Department’s customer charter, complaints should be investigated and communicated within 30 days from the date of the complaint.
 However, there may be cases that cannot be resolved within that timeframe due to various factors, such as complex issues involving legal and technical matters.

-Yes, any party that commits forgery, alteration, or any form of tampering with a Non-Resident Employee Work Permit that has been issued is committing an offense and can be punished with a fine not exceeding RM10,000 or imprisonment for a period of 6 months, or both.
+Yes, any party that commits forgery, alteration, or any form of tampering with a Non-Resident Employee Work Permit that has been issued is committing an offense and can be punished with a fine not exceeding RM50,000 or imprisonment for a period of 6 months, or both.

 A ‘Non-Resident Employee‘ refers to any individual working in Sarawak who does not have permanent resident status in Sarawak as defined by Section 71 of the Immigration Act 1959 / 1963.
 There are three types of non-resident employees in Sarawak: non-Malaysian citizens, employees originating from Sabah, and employees originating from Peninsular Malaysia.

-Irrespective of the Type of Work (Non-Manual Workers)
+Regardless of the Type of Work

 Here is a list of sectors allowed to apply for a Policy Approval Letter (AP) and subsequently issue permits to hire non-resident employees in Sarawak: